Freelancer Developer Tools I cannot live without

 Want to add before and after text on categories or custom taxonomies along with a thumbnail for that category?
 That is easy too and can be implemented in less than 5 minutes with this tool and a bit of PHP knowledge.

 Admin Columns Pro

-This plugin makes it very easy to edit the information displayed in the admin interface for post, pages, users, anything.
-You can customise sorting and filtering as well for the columns making the admin page much faster to work with.
+This plugin makes it very easy to edit the information displayed in the admin interface for posts, pages, users, anything.
+You can customize sorting and filtering as well for the columns making the admin page much faster to work with.